magule/uclm-note-sharing-ruby-on-rails/README.md

 <br />

 # Welcome
-Welcome to the GitHub page of the Ruby on Rails Notes Project for Web Systems Development class.
+Welcome to the GitHub page of the Ruby on Rails Notes Project for Web Systems Development class at the University of Castilla-La Mancha.
 On this repository, you'll find the results of the work within this course.
 <br>
 <br>